nextstrain/nextclade/docs/user/migration-v3.md

 This does not affect you if you have not customized these particular alignment parameters, either using CLI arguments or `alignmentParams` section of `virus_properties.json` file.

 If you did, then remove the old parameters from your CLI invocation and/or from `pathogen.json` file.
-The new seed matching algorithm is more flexible regarding lower-quality sequences, and it might be that it does not require parameter tuning anymore.
+The new seed matching algorithm is more permissive regarding lower-quality sequences and allows seed-matching of more diverged sequences.
+It might be that it does not require parameter tuning anymore.
 If you observe sequences that cannot be aligned, but believe they should be, then please refer to the "Alignment" section in the user documentation for instructions on how to tune the new algorithm.

 ## 3. Different tree output

-Due to introduction of the tree builder algorithm, Nextclade v3 may produce trees that are different from the trees produced in Nextclade v2.
+Nextclade v3 now has the ability to phylogenetically resolve relationships between input sequences, where v2 would only attach sequences to the reference tree.
+Nextclade v3 thus may produce trees that are different from the trees produced in Nextclade v2.
+In addition to the auspice json format, Nextclade can now also export the tree as `newick` string.

 ##### Migration paths

-We recommend the new behavior for most users.
+We recommend the new behavior for most users and most pathogens.
 If you encounter any issues (consider [reporting](https://github.com/nextstrain/nextclade_data/issues) them) or prefer the old behavior, you can use `--without-greedy-tree-builder` argument in Nextclade CLI to disable it.
 There is currently no way to disable the tree builder in Nextclade Web.
 If you need this functionality, please open a GitHub issue and explain your motivation.
 We are also open for contributions.

 Please refer to section "Phylogenetic placement" of Nextclade user documentation for more details about the new algorithm.